khalid-hussain/shaheen/chap16.md

 our brothers of the borders to passby Granada before moving on.
 The people must be desperate to see Badr bin Mughira."

-Moosa looked at Badr bin Mughira but he shook his head.
-Moosa said to the elderly chief, "A while ago even I had wished to host our benefactor for atleast a day but after exchanging views with Badr bin Mughira I came to the conclusion that even we should not go to Granada at the moment.
+Musa looked at Badr bin Mughira but he shook his head.
+Musa said to the elderly chief, "A while ago even I had wished to host our benefactor for atleast a day but after exchanging views with Badr bin Mughira I came to the conclusion that even we should not go to Granada at the moment.
 We should